AxelDlv00/LatinSummarizer/README.md

 ## Introduction

 This repository contains **mT5-LatinSummarizer**, a specialized model fine-tuned from `mT5-small` for Latin summarization tasks.
-The model is first pre-trained to generate extractive summaries in Latin and traductions English-Latin, and then finetuned on High-Quality summaries to generate abstractive summaries of Latin texts, leveraging pre-existing datasets and techniques such as **LoRA (Low-Rank Adaptation)** for efficient fine-tuning.
+The model is first pre-trained to generate extractive summaries in Latin and translations English-Latin, and then finetuned on High-Quality summaries to generate abstractive summaries of Latin texts, leveraging pre-existing datasets and techniques such as **LoRA (Low-Rank Adaptation)** for efficient fine-tuning.

 ## Repository Structure